Fears for missing man last seen in Fife

 Since then the 23-year-old has not been seen or heard from and concern is growing for his welfare.

-Some on Xingshuai's personal belongings were found near the Forth Road Bridge and inquiries are being conducted in this area, as well as across Edinburgh and Fife to locate him.
+Some of Xingshuai's personal belongings were found near the Forth Road Bridge and inquiries are being conducted in this area, as well as across Edinburgh and Fife to locate him.

 He is described as being Chinese, 5ft 7ins tall with an average build, black hair and brown eyes.
 It is not known what clothing he may be wearing.

-Inspector Steven Stewart said: "We want to trace Xingshaui as soon as possible to ensure he's alright and anyone with information should contact police immediately.
+Inspector Steven Stewart said: "We want to trace Xingshuai as soon as possible to ensure he's alright and anyone with information should contact police immediately.

-"In addition, we would also urge Xingshaui to get in touch and let us know he's safe and well."
+"In addition, we would also urge Xingshuai to get in touch and let us know he's safe and well."

 Anyone with information can contact Police Scotland via 101 and quote incident 407.